td0m/doorman-legacy/README.md

 EOF
 ```

-Where the `*` denotes "any type that is not explicitly defined in these validation rules validation rules validation rules.
+Where the `*` denotes "any other type that is not explicitly defined in these validation rules".

 ## Usage